-And he’s taking no prisoners in the weights room as he sets about unveiling yet another muscular masterpiece on the big screen.
+And he’s taking no prisoners in the weights room, as he sets about unveiling yet another muscular masterpiece on the big screen.

 Stallone’s Unparalleled Drive

-Those infamous Rocky training montages could have been based on Sly’s real-life preparation for each role.
+Those infamous Rocky training montages could have been based on Sly’s real life preparation for each role.

-“I have never seen any man work as hard as this guy to get in shape for a movie role,” recalled Richard Crenna, who famously played Col. Trautman opposite Stallone in the Rambo series.
+“I have never seen any man work has hard as this guy to get in shape for a movie role,” recalled Richard Crenna, who famously played Col. Trautman opposite Stallone in the Rambo series.

-“He would train in the morning before we arrived to work, do long shoots with the crew, go for runs along the beach while the rest of the cast were taking a time out, and often go back to the gym again after dark.”
+“He would train in the morning before we arrived at work, do long shoots with the crew, go for runs along the beach while the rest of the cast were taking a time out, and often go back to the gym again after dark.”

 Stallone’s drive and determination are unparalleled.

 - This is the same guy who filmed the Rocky II fight scene after accidentally dropping a 220lb (100kg) weight on himself in the gym